apache/mxnet/docs/community/contribute.md

 ```bash
 make html
 ```
-This prevents radically increasing the size of the repo with generated images sizes.

 ### Test Cases

-* All of the test cases are in GitHub in [tests](https://github.com/dmlc/mxnet/tree/master/tests)
+* All of our tests can be found in the GitHub repo in [this directory](https://github.com/dmlc/mxnet/tree/master/tests).
-* We use python nose for python test cases, and gtest for c++ unit tests.
+* We use Python nose for python test cases, and gtest for C++ unit tests.

 ### Examples

 * Use cases and examples are on GitHub in [examples](https://github.com/dmlc/mxnet/tree/master/example)
-* If you have blog posts about MXNet or tutorials that use MXNet, please tell us and we'll add a link to them in the examples on GitHub.
+* If you write a blog post or tutorial about or using MXNet, please tell us by creating an issue in our github repo.
+We regularly feature high-quality contributed content from the community.

-## Documents Contribution
+## Standard for Contributing APIs

+Make sure to add documentation with any code you contribute.
+Follow these standards:

 ### API Documentation
 * Document are created with Sphinx and [recommonmark](http://recommonmark.readthedocs.org/en/latest/).
 * Follow [numpy doc standards](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard) and
 some changes we made [MXNet doc standards](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard).
-* If an API is implemented in python or has a wrapper defined, the documentation and the examples reside where the function is defined in `.py` file in [python/mxnet](https://github.com/dmlc/mxnet/tree/master/python/mxnet) folder.
+* If an API is implemented in Python or has a wrapper defined, the documentation and the examples reside where the function is defined in `.py` file in [python/mxnet](https://github.com/dmlc/mxnet/tree/master/python/mxnet) folder.
 Same goes for other languages.
 * If the API is dynamically generated from the MXNet backend, the documentation is in the C++ code(.cc file) where the operator is registered in describe method of the `NNVM_REGISTER_OP`.
-The file and line number for the function is usually printed with the API documentation on mxnet.io usually with strings "Defined in src/".
+The file and line number for the function is usually printed with the API documentation on mxnet.io, usually with strings `Defined in src/`.
 * A clear and concise description of the function and its behavior.
-* List and describe each parameter with the valid input values, whether it is required or optional, and default value if the parameter is optional.
+* List and describe each parameter with the valid input values, whether it is required or optional, and the default value if the parameter is optional.
 * Add an example to help the user understand the API better.
 If the example can be language-neutral or is conceptual, add it in the C++ documentation.
-Make sure your example works by running a python version of the example.
+Make sure your example works by running a Python version of the example.
-  * If a concrete and simple language specific example can further clarify the API and the API arguments, add the example in language specific files.
+  * If a concrete and simple language-specific example can further clarify the API and the API arguments, add the example in language-specific files.
 * Refer to these examples for guidance:- [Embedding](http://mxnet.io/api/python/ndarray.html#mxnet.ndarray.Embedding) , [ROIPooling](http://mxnet.io/api/python/ndarray.html#mxnet.ndarray.ROIPooling) , [Reshape](http://mxnet.io/api/python/ndarray.html#mxnet.ndarray.Reshape).

-### Tutorials

-Want to contribute an MXNet tutorial?
-To get started, download the [tutorial template](https://github.com/dmlc/mxnet/tree/master/example/MXNetTutorialTemplate.ipynb).

 ### Testing and Rendering
 * Make sure not to break any coding standards.
 Run